 As the walkers are contained, the Governor’s forces are spotted approaching in the distance.

-You give Jamell (Jamaal) a nod, and he sets the stage.
+John gives Jamell (Jamaal) a nod, and he sets the stage.
 As everything is coming to a close it is cut off by one of the zombies falling to the ground.
 As Ian approaches the zombie, they say “Help.”

 The last shot is of Ian kneeling beside the walker.
 His eyes change color.